 Downloading, Installing, and Registering the Software

 NOTE: This installation type is designed for GUI-less OS editions.
 The StarWind service is the “core” of the software.
 It can create iSCSI targets as well as share virtual and physical devices.
-The service can be operated by StarWind Management Console from any Windows computer (GUI required) on the network that has StarWind Management Console installed or using the Web Client of StarWind Management Console.
+The service can be operated by StarWind Management Console from any Windows computer or virtual machine in the network that has StarWind Management Console installed or using the Web Client of StarWind Management Console.

-21. When the license prompt appears, choose one of the following options: request either a time-limited fully functional evaluation key, request a free version key or use the commercial license key obtained along with the purchase of StarWind Virtual SAN by selecting the corresponding option.
+22. When the license prompt appears, choose one of the following options: request either a time-limited fully functional evaluation key, request a free version key or use the commercial license key provided along with the purchase of StarWind Virtual SAN by selecting the corresponding option.
 Click Next to continue.

 Repeat the steps above on the partner node.

-To manage StarWind Virtual SAN deployed on the OS edition with no GUI enabled, StarWind Management Console should be installed on a computer that runs the GUI-enabled Windows edition.
+To manage StarWind Virtual SAN deployment on the OS edition with no GUI enabled, StarWind Management Console should be installed on a computer that runs the GUI-enabled OS.

 NOTE: In order to allow iSCSI Initiators to discover all StarWind Virtual SAN interfaces, StarWind configuration file (StarWind.cfg) should be changed after stopping the StarWind service on the node where it will be edited.